ArturColen/Cotemig-logic-and-programming-works/README.md

 Program created with the aim of making a simple user registration, just validating some data entered by the user and the tax value from the data entered by the user.

 ### 06 - While repetition exercises
+Project developed with the aim of consolidating the content learned about the WHILE repetition structure.

 ### 07 - Show highest salary
+Application developed with the aim of teaching more about the IF structure.
+To do this, the user must enter three salaries, and the code will check them and display the highest one.

 ### 08 - Method review exercises
+The program consists of three exercises designed to teach students how to create and use methods in C#.

 ### 09 - Final test 2nd stage
+The final test of the second stage was designed to put into practice the main content learned over the last few months.
+It consists of two parts: one for static user registration that validates the entered fields, and another to display all the numbers in a sequence specified by the user using a repeat loop.

 ### 10 - Decrement exercise
+Project created to display numbers to the user in descending order using the FOR repetition structure.

 ### 11 - Repetition loops exercises
+Project developed with the aim of consolidating the content learned about the main repetition structures (for, while and do-while).

 ### 12 - Increment and decrement exercise
+Program designed to train more about the IF conditional structure and the WHILE repetition structure, complementing exercise 10.

 ### 13 - Even number array
+Project created to display all the even numbers in an array, with the main objective of training knowledge about vectors and the FOR structure in C#.

 ### 14 - Drawings in tables
+Application developed to create drawings through tables using the FOR structure.

 ### 15 - Vector sum
+Project created in order to train more about array, by summing the values present in its structure.

 ### 16 - Vector analysis
+Program designed to teach the contents of vectors, storing random numbers from a value determined by the user and obtaining some information about the generated structure, such as the largest and smallest value present in it, among other data.

 ### 17 - Matrix filling
+Application created to introduce studies on matrix creation in C#, where the user enters nine values and they make up the structure of this matrix.

 ### 18 - Matrix exercises
+Three-question project developed with the aim of learning more about matrix breeding.

 ### 19 - Student registration
+Student registration program developed with final stage project.
+Its main objective is to introduce students to the creation of a complete CRUD involving C# and SQL.

 ### 20 - Final test 3rd stage
+The final course test was designed to put into practice the main knowledge acquired during the year, for which two questions were developed: the first was to display drawings in a matrix, and the second consisted of creating a complete CRUD with SQL.

 ## 💻 Technologies used
 * [C#](https://learn.microsoft.com/pt-br/dotnet/csharp/): programming language